 The Black Bayou Composition Award is given to the submission that “most closely reflects the connection between music and the natural world.”
 The award includes a cash prize and a commission for the 2020 New Music on the Bayou festival.

 In order to be considered submissions must adhere to the following guidelines.
 All submissions that follow the below criteria will be considered:

 - Submissions must be anonymous.
 There can be no name on the score, program notes or in the computer filenames.

 - Audio files cannot include the composer’s name.
 If a link to a Drobox folder or Google drive is given, the file must be available for download.

 - Scores without sound files are admissible.

 - Composers must take part in the entire festival by attendance at each concert.
-Composers unable to do so will be taken out of consideration for the award.

 - Composers who are also paid performers at the festival or otherwise involved in the organization are not eligible.